 The District has the responsibility for ensuring compliance with state and federal laws and regulations governing educational programs, and follows uniform complaint procedures when addressing complaints alleging unlawful discrimination based on ethnic group identification, religion, age, gender, color, or physical or mental disability in any program or activity that receives or benefits from state financial assistance.
 Early informal resolution of complaints at the local level is encouraged whenever possible.
-Find more information about this at www.svcte.org under the "Parents" menu.
-BP/AR 1312.3
+SVCTE and MetroEd have procedures for receiving complaints in accordance with law.
+Read UCP Board Policy here and Administrative Regulations here.
+The UCP form is available here or in the school office.